BOYS & GIRLS CLUB KMC

 Project Learn: Reinforces and enhances the skills and knowledge that young people learn at school through “high-yield” learning activities at the Club and in the home.

-Power Hour: This comprehensive homework help and tutoring program is designed to raise academic proficiency of Club members, ages 9-12.
+Power Hour: This comprehensive homework help and tutoring program is designed to raise the academic proficiency of Club members, ages 9-12.

 Goals for Growth: Teaches Club members, ages 9-12, skills for setting and achieving goals.
 This program also helps members identify their own strengths as it enhances their self-esteem by reinforcing their progress and recognizing their success in realizing their goals.

-Career Explorers Club: Through engaging, interactive sessions and activities, Club members become familiar with the working world, explore career options and their educational/training requirements and begin preparing for employment.
+Career Explorers Club: Through engaging, interactive sessions and activities, Club members become familiar with the working world, explore career options and their educational/training requirements, and begin preparing for employment.

 JOB READY: This program helps teens, ages 13-18, learn how to identify job opportunities, write effective resumes, perform well in interviews, dress appropriately, develop good work habits and get along well with others in the workplace.